The Gaucho Games

 3. Pialada de Novillos

-Pialada de Novillos is a team event where gauchos work together to rope and bring down young cattle.
-This challenging activity showcases their exceptional lassoing and teamwork skills, requiring precise coordination and quick reflexes.
+Pialada de Novillos is a thrilling team event that highlights the exceptional lassoing and teamwork skills of the gauchos.
+In this challenging activity, teams of gauchos work together to rope and bring down young cattle, demonstrating their precision, coordination, and quick reflexes.

 4. Pato